GSA/digitalgov.gov/content/posts/2015-08-25-trends-on-tuesday-web-standards-advocate-advises-adaptive-web-design-for-government-sites.md

 ---
-url: /2015/08/25/trends-on-tuesday-web-standards-advocate-advises-adaptive-web-design-for-government-sites/
 date: 2015-08-25 11:10:50 -0400
 title: 'Trends on Tuesday: Web Standards Advocate Advises Adaptive Web Design for Government Sites'
-summary: ' This August, Aaron Gustafson, Web Standards Advocate at Microsoft, industry thought leader and speaker, and an author who wrote a leading book on adaptive web design, spoke to the government tech community at the U.S. General Services Administration and'
+summary: ' This August, Aaron Gustafson, Web Standards Advocate at Microsoft, industry thought leader and speaker, and an author who wrote a leading book on adaptive web design, spoke to the government tech community at the U.S. General Services Administration'
 authors:
   - wsullivan
 categories: